mnpg/Reolink_api_documentations/Bash-scripts/README.md

 Here the method how to create several detection zones and how to apply a new detection zone after moving to a preset (**without losing the others detection zones**) :

 **Example :** Here, i have 2 presets (id1: -preset garage-, id2 : -preset entrance-)
+**!!IMPORTANT!!** Like the privacy mask, use the right script that your camera depends on

 ## FOR CAMERAS NON AI (like E1 Zoom) ##